Th30N1k/Th30N1k/README.md

 - 👋 Hi, I’m @Th30N1k
 - 👀 I’m interested in devops
-- 🌱 I’m currently learning kubernetes, docker, helm charts,
+- 🌱 I’m currently learning kubernetes, docker, helm charts and anything devops related
 - 💞️ I’m looking to collaborate on linux
 - 📫 How to reach me ...